-A two-day site visit is conducted by a multidisciplinary team of peer volunteers to review the evidence submitted through the self-assessment, visit the health department and interview staff and community partners to determine if the activities have been met.
+A site visit is conducted by a multidisciplinary team of peer volunteers to review the evidence submitted through the self-assessment, visit the health department and interview staff and community partners to determine if the activities have been met.
 The Site Visit Team will assign a recommendation for accreditation status based on the results of the site visit.

 The determination of accreditation status is made by the NCLHD Accreditation Board based on the recommendation of the Site Visit Team.